 As for families, he says this is a “natural network” that helps get the word out.
 He also sees it as an important factor in the civic success of the space, “sitting side by side with someone while you watch your kids play is a great way to break down some of the barriers that are really prevalent in most US communities, including Detroit.”

 The impact of bringing all these people to the river could engender more than just a love for recreation.
 “It’s a positive feedback system.
 Good things produce good things,” as Gelderloos says.
-Martha Gruell, who works with the Wildlife Habitat Council helping businesses and other organizations improve the ecology of their properties, says, “Anyway that we can get people involved in looking and thinking about nature helps us and helps them make some decisions that are going to be good for policy-making down the road.”
+Martha Gruell, who works with the Wildlife Habitat Council helping businesses and other organizations improve the ecology of their properties, says, “Any way that we can get people involved in looking and thinking about nature helps us and helps them make some decisions that are going to be good for policy-making down the road.”

 An important part of Gruell’s work is promoting the “softening of the shoreline”, which involves the literal removal of sea walls and other barriers to provide wetland habitat and help filter out pollutants.
 Of course, this also takes us back into the realm of metaphor.
 For years nearly all the shoreline on the Detroit side of the river has been fortified somehow, making industry possible, but cutting people off from the river and putting up a mental wall where the river is concerned.

-For her part, Gruell says she feels most connected to the river when she’s on Belle Isle.
+For her part, Gruell says she feels most connected to the Detroit River when she’s on Belle Isle.
 “In a way, the island is sort of a piece of the river,” she says, “and has had the river flowing through it for most of its history.”
 She adds, “If you really think about Detroit and this part of the Great Lakes, you’re mostly in a place where you look (at the river) over the edge of a concrete wall.
 So having a place where the river is sort of more alive and is coming to and fro along those lagoons around Belle Isle is really nice.”

 Gruell thinks that it could help restore some regional pride if people know they have a healthy river where fish are spawning and migratory birds and monarch butterflies visit the shoreline.
-People in neighborhoods like Del Ray may also experience the River Walk and wonder why they can’t have access to similar spaces.
-Everyone I spoke with for this article said that industry and nature could and indeed must co-exist on the river.
+People in neighborhoods like Del Ray may also experience the Detroit River Walk and wonder why they can’t have access to similar spaces.
+Everyone I spoke with for this article said that industry and nature could and indeed must co-exist on the Detroit River.
 However, future disagreements over land use are likely to center on development, which seems to be following the River Walk east from downtown at a rapid clip.

 To its credit, the City of Detroit Planning and Development department seems to be on board with keeping a large amount of the east Riverfront as public space.
 This will include a beach near Milliken State Park.
 In all eight acres of land south of Atwater Street are slated to be added as park space.
 Proposed greenways on Joseph Campau and between Mt Elliot and East Grand Boulevard will feed into this area.

-Still, these plans are not written and stone and the interests of economic development are likely weigh on planners and city officials.
+Still, these plans are not written and stone and the interests of economic development are likely to weigh on planners and city officials.
 How we negotiate creating room for riverbanks and wetlands versus providing valuable real estate for other uses will likely determine what the riverfront looks and feels like for years to come.